Welcome to worship.

 Today’s loose coin offering is for Network Coffee House

-The Celebration of Holy Communion
+Celebration of Holy Communion

 The Lord be with you.